nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 <img src="images/build/condition_basic_structure.png" style="width:100%;max-width: 100%;">

-Each condition in the list will use the FHIR list resource Flag element to indicate the context of the condition (For example confirmed).
+Each condition in the list will use the FHIR list resource Flag element to indicate the context of the condition (For example primary, secondary etc).

-**Important Note - The value set for the condition list flag element is currently under review and subject to change**
+**Important Note - The value set for the condition list flag element is currently under review and subject to change.**

 ## Condition Flag Structures ##